• Have your assignments done by seasoned writers. 24/7. Contact us:

 It is the definition of “I didn’t think whatever I was doing is wrong.”
 It could cover if you omitted a citation or dealt with the confusing self-plagiarism matter.

 Usually, people shift blame from themselves.
-This is simply saying, “It wasn’t me it was…”excuse.
-Students have a lot to blame, from having lots of classwork to attend to, to their fellow students, their games.
+This is simply saying, “It wasn’t me it was…” excuse.
+Students have a lot to blame, from having lots of classwork to attend to, to their fellow students and their games.

 And the list goes on.
-By using this phrase, you are projecting that it was something else that made you plagiarize.
+By using this phrase, you are projecting that something else made you plagiarize.

 3. Admit as an honest mistake